dhermes/foreign-fortran/docs/module.rst

    The next subroutine creates an instance of the :c:type:`UserDefined` data type, but **smuggles** the result out as raw bytes.
 The total size is ``size(buzz) + size(broken) + size(how_many) = 2 c_double + c_int``.
 This
-   is 24 bytes on most platforms.
+   is 20 bytes on most platforms, but as a struct it gets padded to 24 due to word size.

    **Fortran Implementation:**